Abidat/abidat_robot_control/README.md

 In order to compile this node you need the C-library "ncurses" for Linux.

 ## Parameters

-    keyboard_enable: <bool>
-Enables or disables the ability to use a keyboard to control the robot.

     linear_keyboard_speed: <velocity>
 Sets a fix velocity for linear movement for keyboard input.
 Use floats between 0 and 1.